sgys banner books

 The ‘giant’ of exponential falsehoods is stealing the glory of the Most High and poisoning His very people.
 Is this not reason enough to be outraged?
 Why do some take such an atrocity that strikes at the heart of our LORD so lightly and crassly overlook such a deadly threat which causes men to be spiritually spoiled (ruined)?
 (See Col. 2:8.)
 How can this be?!
 Perhaps the LORD is calling us to revisit and obey Isaiah 58.

 False doctrines, peddled by wolves in sheep’s clothing, place the souls of men in danger of hell fire.
-Friend, speaking specifically of the very last days, the divinely inspired terms “doctrines of devils” and “damnable heresies” clearly communicate to us that there are devils behind certain doctrines and they will damn the souls of those who buy into them (1 Tim.
-4:1; 2 Pet.
-2:1).
+Friend, speaking specifically of the very last days, the divinely inspired terms “doctrines of devils” and “damnable heresies” clearly communicate to us that there are devils behind certain doctrines and they will damn the souls of those who buy into them (1 Timothy 4:1; 2 Peter 2:1).
 Furthermore, it is essential to remain in Christ and in His doctrines and to give no approval to falsehoods, but to remain in right standing with God (2 John 9-10).
 How needed are those who love Christ and His body enough to obey the mandate to establish His truth and warn His people to beware!

 Historical Sketch